Jenkins GSoC application draft, 2020

 In order to apply to the organization, please follow the guidelines on our website.

 Participating in Google Summer of Code is a major time commitment requiring an almost full-time dedication over several months.

 If it may overlap with your study, internship, work or other commitments, we recommend to think twice before applying.

 If you have any questions about the application process,

-please feel free to contact us via the mailing list or in the jenkinsci/gsoc-sig Gitter chat.
+please feel free to contact us via the jenkinsci/gsoc-sig Gitter chat.

 - user experience